 Thanks to Chris here is a link to Google Maps of the course Bear 100 Course in Google Maps

-Thanks to Wayne Moore, the Cowley Canyon Aid Station Caption for creating a multi-page Pdf File of the entire Course
+Thanks to Wayne Moore, for creating a multi-page PDF of the entire Course

 Detailed Course Maps can be downloaded individually following steps:

 - Click on the thumbnail to open the large map;

 - Right click on the map after it loads;

 - Choose “save image as” and then save it where you want it on your hard drive.